Scimir/Vanilla-Advanced/README.md

 In a standard environment you will now find yourself in your Minecraft folder.
 Navigate to the "mods" folder or create it if not there.
 After that simply move all files from the "Vanilla Advanced" folder into your "mods" folder.

+## Shaders
+This modpack works with Iris shaders.
+Since Iris can be troublesome with some of the mods, we include a working version into our pack.
+All thats left to do is to simply download your favourite shader and add it to your "shaderpacks" folder :)
+Credit goes to [Iris Shaders](https://irisshaders.net) and the creators of [Indium](https://www.curseforge.com/minecraft/mc-mods/indium).

+We recommend the Complementary Shaders!

 ## Modlist
 * Adorn